Answers to Common LTM™ Questions

 Find answers to frequently asked questions about LTM™.
-If you do not find the answer to your question in the information shown below, please contact us.
+If you do not find the answer to your question in the information shown below, please contact us at [email protected].

 Why should I use LTM™?
 How do I get started?

 LTM™ has been designed to be easy-to-use, so it will help you to streamline your sample submission and result reporting and tracking processes.
 To get you started, we created some how-to videos; continue to check back as we will be building the video portfolio.
 Also, visit the catalog and begin searching; you will be prompted to apply for an account once you begin to create an order.

 Your username is the email address associated with your account.
 Your password is chosen by you when you activate your account.

 I am not a native English speaker.
 Is LTM™ available in other languages?

 LTM™ is available in multiple languages: German, English, French, Italian, Japanese, Mandarin and Spanish.
 On any screen in LTM™, you can instantly change the language by clicking “Language” in the upper right corner and selecting of your choice from the dropdown box.

 LTM™ is optimized for multiple web browsers, including Safari, Firefox, Chrome and Internet Explorer (version 8 or higher).
 If you are using the LTM™ Lab function to manage your in-house laboratory testing, we suggest that you use Chrome or Internet Explorer (version 8 or higher).

 What is the definition for each "Order Status" shown on the Orders page?

 - Draft (grey): Order is partially created but not yet scheduled.